 - Tailored programs to individuals’ needs;

-- Affordable compared to inpatient recovery treatment;
+- Affordable compared to inpatient addiction recovery treatment;

 - Most insurances cover substance use treatment at low cost to patients.